 There are plenty of miles on my Z and all parts eventually need replacement and this problem pointed squarely at the clutch master cylinder.
 While it was open I decided to do the slave cylinder too and put in a steel braided clutch line.
 I really wanted to add the Nismo steel braided line with the fire insulation jacket but I couldn’t find it anywhere.
 Every place I called said almost the exact same thing, “Six to eight weeks, it’s special order only from Japan.”
 Even when I found it on eBay in a few auctions/storefronts the sellers I contacted said they didn’t have it on hand and they would have to order it.

-FRSport is one of NICOClub’s longtime advertisers and are one of my first choices for online parts.
-I called them and explained how I couldn’t find the Nismo clutch line anywhere in the US and when I pointed out that it was the insulation jacket that I really wanted.
-FRSport suggested the DIF stainless steel braided clutch line.
+I called several retailers and explained how I couldn’t find the Nismo clutch line anywhere in the US and when I pointed out that it was the insulation jacket that I really wanted, they suggested the DIF stainless steel braided clutch line.
 The sleeve on the line is rated to 1090 degrees – CELSIUS, that’s nearly 2000 degrees fahrenheit for those that aren’t metrically gifted, heat will no longer be an issue!